 COVID-19 Refund Promise

-Safety Measures at our campus, Charterhouse School
+Safety Measures at our Campuses

 Charterhouse School operated as normal between September and December 2020.
 At the time of writing, the school is due to return to full boarding for the Summer Term 2021.
-ISCA are in regular contact with Charterhouse, learning from their experience of best practice and suitable infection prevention control measures in a boarding school setting.
-Charterhouse’s experience, combined with ISCA following the UK government’s latest safety guidance and the BSA (Boarding Schools’ Association) COVID-SAFE Charter, makes us confident we can deliver a truly memorable summer camp experience in a safe and secure environment.
+ISCA are in regular contact with the school, learning from their experience of best practice and suitable infection prevention control measures in a boarding school setting.
+Their experience, combined with ISCA following the UK government’s latest safety guidance and the BSA (Boarding Schools’ Association) COVID-SAFE Charter, makes us confident we can deliver a truly memorable summer camp experience in a safe and secure environment.